What are Incidental Uses and Disclosures of PHI Under HIPAA?

 When are Incidental Uses and Disclosures NOT Permitted?

-Must Reasonable Safeguards Must be Implemented for an Incidental Use or Disclosure to be Acceptable?
+What Reasonable Safeguards Must be Implemented for an Incidental Use or Disclosure to be Acceptable?

-Yes.
 A covered entity must have in place appropriate administrative, technical, and physical safeguards that limit incidental uses or disclosures.
 See 45 CFR 164.530(c).
 It is not expected that a covered entity’s safeguards guarantee the privacy of protected health information from any and all potential risks.
 Reasonable and appropriate safeguards will vary from covered entity to covered entity depending on factors such as the size of the covered entity and the nature of its business.

 How Can a Covered Entity Determine What Safeguards are Reasonable and Appropriate?